airyhq/airy/docs/docs/getting-started/installation/introduction.md

 We recommend [installing](/cli/introduction.md) the Airy CLI first which will aid you in the process of installing and managing your Airy Core instance.
-It is easy to install and works on macOS, Windows, and Linux.
+It is easy to install and works on macOS and Linux.

 ## Install the Airy CLI